 Are They Addictive?

 The FDA classifies both medications as Schedule II controlled substances.
-That means it’s possible for you to start to depend on them.
-But that may be less likely with the long-acting forms because they’re designed to release their active chemicals slowly.
+That means it’s possible for you to depend on them.
+But that may be less likely with the long-acting forms because they’re designed to release their medicine slowly.

 If you’ve had a problem with drug or alcohol abuse in the past, talk to your doctor about whether you should take stimulant medications.